HewlettPackard/oneview-chef/README.md

 ## Requirements

  - Chef 12.0 or higher
- - HPE OneView 2.0 or 3.0 (may work with other versions too, but no guarantees)
+ - HPE OneView 2.0 or 3.0 (API versions 200 or 300).
+May work with other versions too, but no guarantees

 ## Usage